 Perhaps, if you were closer with your neighbours, if you had made the effort to move past the awkward exchange of an odd or incidental remark.
 If you had acted on the letters for their town halls or accepted the invitations to their insulating social groups that gripe incessantly of plane routes and roving teens, then you might already know.

-But you’ve seen Miss Doris Palmer, of course.
+But you’ve seen Miss Doris Palmer.
 She’s the sad, crane-necked woman—the one you like to watch potter through the flat brick home behind your own.
 She caught something lurking in the shade of her eaves last night.

 Missing dog posters fight for the space of local streetlights.
 A pale sedan makes slow circles of suburban roads.
 The instances of dead air calls have experienced an unprecedented surge in both frequency and respiratory intensity.
 And there always seems to be someone swinging by the locksmiths now, hoping to replace a set of supposedly mislaid keys.

 The floor joists crack their tenons.
-The cavitation echoes tentatively through the room.
-And the intensity of the silence which ensues suggests that there may be all manner of sounds hiding just beyond the point of hearing.
 The air in here is dense.
 Brittle.
-The strain of the shifting struts is becoming too much to sustain.
+The strain of shifting struts is becoming too much to sustain.

 In the meantime, I must admit that I have been waiting for that moment when you note the soundless swing upon the door hinges.
 How I wish to see you searching for your missing keys, or scouring the garden for your hose, or gazing at the emptied slot for the carving knife in the block atop the counter.

 You must admit that the life you are leading has begun to stagnate.
-Your days here have grown stale and uneventful.
-And while you might force yourself out on your walks, or go driving for your daily steamed drink, for long stretches of daylight we find ourselves alone.
+For long stretches of daylight we find ourselves alone.
 The dust motes gather on the floor.
 The cloying must mutes the air.

 So take this time to comfort yourself in the hard-won knowledge of your objects.
 Sink your teeth into the lounge.
 Taste the pleather, the blend of foam, the pleasure of the rusted springs, and the stale perfume of the dead mutt.